hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/smesh.md

 * Year: 2016
 * Blog: https://blog.trendmicro.com/trendlabs-security-intelligence/operation-c-major-actors-also-used-android-blackberry-mobile-spyware-targets/

 This malware acts as a chatting application.
-The "admin" user of the app sends messages to the user which activate data leakage of the users call history, sms, location, and call audio.
+On application launch, the user goes through a registration process.
+Afterwards, it creates a persistent connection with the malware developers server.
+Upon receiving messages from the "admin" user, the app retrieves call history information, dynamically registers a variety of system events to retrieve sms information, phone numbers, and schedules a routine to leak the information along with device and location data.
+The malware also dynamically registers call status system events to record call audio and leaks it to the malware developers server depending on commands from the server.

 ## Signature
 ---